Inga-A-N/fakeOS-project/README.md

 The current time is displayed somewhere
 MVP:
 HTML/SCSS
-Wallpaper scales to fit the viewport
+-V- Wallpaper scales to fit the viewport
-Minimum 3 icons on desktop
+-V- Minimum 3 icons on desktop
 The menu is positioned in the appropriate place (bottom left on windows, top of the screen on android) Apps look consistent
 Menu contains a flex with content inside it